Pemberton Personal Injury Law Firm Lawyers

 Wisconsin’s Safety Responsibility (SR) Law

-In most cases, motorists in Wisconsin must legally provide proof of insurance or financial responsibility (SR22 Certificate) to the Wisconsin DMV, showing that they have liability insurance.
+In most cases, motorists in Wisconsin must legally provide proof of insurance or financial responsibility (SR22 Certificate) to the Wisconsin DMV.
+This shows that they have liability insurance.

 The coverage required by law is $25,000 per injured person and $50,000 per accident if the accident effected two or more people.
 This implies that if an accident occurs with three injured individuals, the liable person’s insurance will cover up to $50,000 in total.